 Eden Grown Old 1997-1999.

 Time is the true sculptor here.
-In these monumental works, gothic figures from New College, Oxford, are rendered not in reverence, but in ruin - their limestone forms so weathered they seem to dissolve before the eye.
-Faces blur, gestures melt, and what once proclaimed belief now speaks, more quietly, of erosion.
+In these monumental works, Gothic figures from New College, Oxford, are rendered not in reverence, but in ruin.
+Their limestone forms are so weathered they seem to dissolve before the eye.
+Faces blur, gestures soften, and what once proclaimed belief now speaks more quietly of erosion.

 These are not relics to be restored.
 They are monuments to impermanence.
-Their damage isn’t decorative, it’s devotional - a slow return to the elements that first gave them shape.
-In each surface: a history of touch, wind, rain, sunlight.
-Each crack a record of passing centuries.
+Their damage is not decorative, but devotional, a slow return to the elements that first gave them shape.
+In each surface is a history of touch, wind, rain, and sunlight.
+Each crack records the passing of centuries.

 There is something painful in their stillness.
-A kind of grandeur, yes, but one haunted by absence - of context, of meaning, of god.
-Like Shelley’s Ozymandias, these works ask what remains when power fades, when forms outlast faith, when even stone forgets what it was made to remember.
+A kind of grandeur remains, but it is haunted by absence, of context, of meaning, of God.
+Like Shelley’s Ozymandias, these works ask what endures when power fades, when forms outlast faith, and when even stone begins to forget what it was made to remember.

 Ozymandias